temporalio/documentation/docs/server-introduction.md

 ## Install for local development environment

-The fastest way to start building Workflow applications and test out the system is to follow the [quick install guide](/docs/server-quick-install), which will get the Temporal server up and running on your local machine.
+The fastest way to start building Workflow applications, and test out the system, is to follow the [quick install guide](/docs/server-quick-install).
+The Temporal server can be up and running on your local machine with just a few commands.

-If you want to see how Temporal runs on a Kubernetes cluster, the fastest way is to use this [Helm chart](https://github.com/temporalio/helm-charts).
+If you want to see how Temporal runs on a Kubernetes cluster, the fastest way is to use the [Temporal Helm Chart](https://github.com/temporalio/helm-charts).

 ## Install for live environment